 Scamming will not come to an end on New Year’s Day.
 Although many such frauds, such as the infamous binary options scams, are being tightly watched, variations, will continue and be joined by brand new ones.
 As scammers are now more sophisticated more cunning and more technologically advanced, the public needs to be increasingly alert and attentive.

-Let’s consider some scamming trends that we should be on the lookout for in 2019.
+Let’s consider some investment trends that we should be on the lookout for in the coming year.

 From Binary Options Scams to Cryptocurrency Scams